 Transfer of data

 The data that we collect from you and process using Pinpoint's services will be transferred to and stored at one of several datacentre locations in Amsterdam (Netherlands) and may be synchronised to one of several datacentre locations in London (United Kingdom) for backup and redundancy purposes.
 This transfer, storage and processing of your Personal Data shall be in accordance with applicable data protection legislation.
+We do not otherwise transfer your Personal Data to other countries or outside or the EU.

 The law on data protection gives you certain rights in relation to the data we hold on you.
 These are: